Our patent attorneys

 David has experience in drafting and prosecution of patent applications in chemistry and applied chemistry both in Australia and overseas.
 He has drafted and prosecuted applications in a range of fields including mining technologies, nanoscale drug delivery systems, plasticisers, paint compositions, pharmaceuticals and cement technologies.

 Neil is a partner in the Chemistry and Life Sciences practice group.
 He has 20 years’ patenting experience across a wide range of chemical technologies, with particular expertise in pharmaceutically active small molecules, polymers and nanotechnology.
 He specialises in the drafting and prosecution of patent applications in the pharmaceutical and specialty chemicals areas, where he assists clients in obtaining patent protection in Australia and other jurisdictions of interest.

 Saskia is the firm’s Electronics, Physics and IT (EPIT) team leader and has over 15 years’ experience in intellectual property (IP).
-Saskia has extensive experience in preparing patent specifications, multi-jurisdictional patent prosecution and providing patentability and FTO opinions across a range of technologies including electronic devices, renewable energy, telecommunications, microelectromechanical structures, spectroscopic equipment, instrumentation for on-line analysis of minerals, remote sensing, electronic componentry, microfluidics devices, optical security devices and signal processing.
+Saskia has extensive experience in preparing patent specifications, multi-jurisdictional patent prosecution and providing patentability and FTO opinions across a range of technologies including electronic devices, renewable energy, telecommunications, microelectromechanical structures, spectroscopic equipment, analytical instrumentation, optical security devices, signal processing, medical devices, software and FinTech.